mnit-rtmc/streambed/README.md

 ## Configuration

-The streambed configuration file `~/.config/streambed/streambed.muon` is in [MuON] format.
+The streambed configuration file `streambed.muon` is in [MuON] format.
+On Linux, it is located in the `~/.config/streambed/` directory.

 Use `streambed --help` for instructions on how to configure the service.